masakiaota/translate/README.md

 if you are docker user, following command will be available.
 ```
-docker build -t ShaperToGoogleTranslate . # make docker image at `translate/`
+docker build -t shaper_to_gt . # make docker image at `translate/`
-docker run -p 5000:5000 --rm -it ShaperToGoogleTranslate # run at any directory
+docker run -p 5000:5000 --rm -it shaper_to_gt # run at any directory
 ```
 `docker run` command is available at any directory.
 So I recommend you to make docker image.